NetzwergX/netzwergx.github.io/_posts/2013-03-02-awesome-etckeeper.md

 categories: ["Linux"]
 tags: [git, linux, etc, debian, ubuntu]
 ---
-It is astonishing, how simple an idea can be, and how much trouble it can save.
+It is astonishing, how simple an idea can be and how much trouble it can save.
 Keeping the whole /etc/ folder under version control is a simple, yet elegant solution to many problems with it.
 Mistyped something in the config?
 Screwed up something?
-Doesn't matter anymore.
-Check out your latest changes, and roll them back.
+It doesn't matter anymore.
+Check out your latest changes and roll them back.
 Have forgotten why you changed _that_ setting to _this_, and why it was important?
 Check for the proper commit and read your own commit message explaining your change (if you were so careful to write one).

 Really, `etckeeper` is worth gold.
 You do not need `etckeeper`to keep your `/etc/` under version control, but it certainly makes it easier, providing you with a common command line interface for multiple VCS.
 Currently, `etckeeper` supports [`hg` (Mercurial)](http://mercurial.selenic.com/), [`git`](http://git-scm.com/), [`bzr` (Bazaar)](http://bazaar.canonical.com/en/) and [`darcs`](http://darcs.net/).

-`etckeeper` will automatically tracks changes made during package installation/removal, and snapshots the state of `/etc/` once a day.
+`etckeeper` will automatically tracks changes made during package installation/removal and snapshots the state of `/etc/` once a day.

 Installation
 ------------